openEHR/specifications-ITS-REST/specifications/docs/overview/Resources.md

 If the service cannot fulfill this aspect of the request, it MUST respond with HTTP status code `406 Not Acceptable`.
 Proper header `Content-Type: application/json` MUST be present in the response of the service unless the response has no content body (HTTP status code `204`).

-## Simplified Data Template formats
+## Simplified Formats

-The detailed specifications of these formats can be consulted at [Simplified Data Template (SDT)](simplified_data_template.html) page.
+The detailed specifications of these formats can be consulted at [Simplified Formats](simplified_formats.html) page.

 To use these formats, content negotiation SHOULD be done in the same manner as for the canonical XML or JSON format above, but instead of `application/xml` or `application/json`, clients and servers MUST use:

-- `application/openehr.wt.flat+json` for the simplified IM Simplified Data Template (simSDT) as JSON,
+- `application/openehr.wt.flat+json` for the Simplified Flat JSON format,
-- `application/openehr.wt.structured+json` for the structured IM Simplified Data Template (structSDT) as JSON,
+- `application/openehr.wt.structured+json` for the Simplified Structured JSON format,
-- `application/openehr.wt+json` for the Operational Template definition as Web Template JSON.
+- `application/openehr.wt+json` for the Operational Template definition as Web Template JSON format.

 > NOTE: The `application/openehr.wt.flat.schema+json` and `application/openehr.wt.flat.schema+json` which were historically available in earlier versions of this specification, are now deprecated and will be removed in a future version of the specification.
 The equivalent formats are `application/openehr.wt.flat+json` and `application/openehr.wt.structured+json` SHOULD be used instead.